kaustubhhakim/atmodeller/README.md

 ## Tutorial

-Several Jupyter notebook tutorials are provided in the package directory `notebooks/`.
+Several Jupyter notebook tutorials are provided in `notebooks/`.

 ## Tests

 You can confirm that all tests pass by running `pytest` in the root directory.
 Please add more tests if you add new features.
+Note that `pip install .` in the *Quick install* instructions above will not install `pytest`, in which case you will need to install `pytest` separately.

 ## Troubleshooting